jendave/starsmith-compendiums/README.md

 If this is not desired, then uncheck the `Enable Oracles in Default Tree` in `Configure Settings` game setting.
 The Oracles can also be added to the character sheet by using the `Custom Folders` method below.

+Macros for Starship Registry Number and Dice rolling can be found in the `Starsmith Expanded Oracles Macros` compendium.
+Drag and drop any you need into the macro toolbar.

 ## (Optional Installation) Use Custom Folders to add Character Sheet Oracles
 * If integrating the Starsmith Oracles directly into the default Oracle Tree if not desired, then use this method to add the Starsmith Oracles.
 * If it does not already exist, create a `Custom Oracles` folder in `Rollable Tables` tab called: